amascii/amascii.github.io/_posts/2020-02-02-haskell-exercises-part-1.markdown

 ---
 layout: post
 title:  "Haskell Exercises Part 1!"
-date:   2020-02-02 15:14:00 +0900
+date:   2020-02-02 15:9:00 +0900
 categories: haskell
 ---
-You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-Jekyll requires blog post files to be named according to the following format:

-`YEAR-MONTH-DAY-title.MARKUP`

-Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 After that, include the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets: